alexisforestier/Atelier-Python-HP/docs/installation.md

 conda install spyder
 ```

-You can now launch spyder
+You can now launch spyder in my_env:
 ```
 spyder
 ```